happybono/SonataSmooth/README.md

   Adds up a group of points and divides by how many there are.
 It's simple and fast.
 Best for removing constant buzz or small jitters.

 - **Binomial Averaging**<br>
-  Like a moving average, but with weights from Pascal’s Triangle.
+  Like a moving average, but with weights from Pascal's Triangle.
 The center gets more focus.
 Keeps the shape of your signal better while smoothing small noise.

 - **Binomial Median Filtering**<br>
   Sorts nearby values and picks the middle one, using extra weight for the center.
 Removes sharp spikes while keeping the signal shape.